spatialos/gdk-for-unity/docs/modules/qbi-helper/overview.md

 # Query-based Interest Helper Module

-The Query-based Interest Helper Module provides methods to easily define the `Interest` component used by QBI.
+The Query-based Interest (QBI) Helper Module provides methods to easily define the `Interest` component used by QBI.

 The module includes functionality to: